 What Others Are Saying

 I love writing book summaries.
 They help me internalize the key points and lessons, and most importantly, remind me to apply what I’ve learned.
-What I love most, though, is hearing from readers who are profiting from them, too.
-Here’s what some readers are saying on Twitter:
+What I love most, though, is hearing from readers who are profiting from them as much as I am.
+Here’s what some readers are saying:

 @SamThomasDavies Hey, Roch from Nigeria here.
 You’re doing a great job with your reviews.
 Read a few.